KseniiaD/wifi-arsenal/README.md

 * [dot11sniffer](https://github.com/DepthDeluxe/dot11sniffer/) - Sniffs 802.11 traffic and counts the number of active wireless devices in an area
 * [eap_detect](https://github.com/rafikMeg/eap_detect/) - A simple script using the python library Scapy to detect the 802.1X authentication mechanism
 * [easy-bettercap](https://github.com/bootes-void/easy-bettercap) - simple way to use bettercap
+* [geoprobe](https://github.com/Nirei/geoprobe) - geoprobe is a tool to sniff, collect and geolocate 802.11 ProbeRequests using WiGLE API.
 * [handshakeharvest](https://github.com/0x90/wifi-arsenal/blob/master/handshakeharvest-K1-K2-K2016-4-0.sh/) -
 * [liber80211](https://github.com/brycethomas/liber80211/) - 802.11 monitor mode for Android without root
 * [libpcap-80211-c](https://github.com/weaknetlabs/libpcap-80211-c/) - Sniffs on a RFMON-enabled device for a beacon when compiled, linked and loaded